Springer (orca): Return to Johnstone Strait

-On July 12, 2002, under the watch of news helicopters, Springer was lifted by crane from the holding pen and placed in a specially constructed shallow pool aboard the catamaran.
-The boat departed Manchester, but broke down shortly after it began its journey north.
+On July 12, under the watch of news helicopters, Springer was lifted by crane from the holding pen and placed in a specially constructed shallow pool aboard the catamaran.
+The boat departed Manchester but broke down shortly after it began its journey north.
 Plastic debris was sucked into one of the catamaran's intakes, damaging the high-speed vessel.
-The team decided to head back to the dock, put Springer back in the seapen, and wait for the next day.
+The team decided to head back to the dock, put Springer back in the sea pen, and wait for the next day.

 The operation got underway the next day without incident.
-Springer was brought north through Puget Sound and Haro Strait, across the border and then to Campbell River, BC, where locals donated hundreds of bags of ice to help keep the orca cool.
+Springer was brought north through Puget Sound and Haro Strait, across the border and then to Campbell River, where locals donated hundreds of bags of ice to help keep the orca cool.
 To keep her skin from drying out or becoming sunburned during the 13-hour journey, Springer was draped with wet cloths and treated with ointment.
 The catamaran traveled through the Inside Passage to Johnstone Strait, then to Dongchong Bay, and Hanson Island, not far from OrcaLab.
 The previous day, high-tech hydrophones were installed in Dongchong Bay by David Howitt and Michael Harris, to monitor acoustic interactions between Springer and wild whales.
 A net pen was in place, filled with wild Pacific salmon caught by local First Nations fishermen under a specially granted fishing permit.
 As promised, all 73 of the wild salmon caught by the Namgis were physically inspected for metal hooks.

-When released into the net pen, Springer immediately began feeding on the salmon, spyhopping (raising her head out of the water), breaching, pushing at the net, and calling out loudly to her relative orcas swimming nearby.
+When released into the net pen, Springer immediately began feeding on the salmon, spy-hopping (raising her head out of the water), breaching, pushing at the net, and calling out loudly to her relative orcas swimming nearby.

 "She was vigorous and vocalizing and obviously interacting with the other whales.
-We were listening practically with our mouths hanging open (Saturday) night," said Dr. Spong.
-Dr. Lance Barrett-Lennard, Senior Marine Mammal Scientist with the Vancouver Aquarium, said that it was clear Springer knew she was home, and that "her calls were so loud they practically blew our earphones off."
+We were listening practically with our mouths hanging open (Saturday) night," said Spong.
+Lance Barrett-Lennard, Senior Marine Mammal Scientist with the Vancouver Aquarium, said that it was clear Springer knew she was home, and that "her calls were so loud they practically blew our earphones off."